cedarrose/ee355project/readme.txt

-person_template.txt --> Example file for loading a single person test_network.cpp --> Main interactive driver with CLI menu test_person_eq.cpp --> Unit test for `==` and `!=` operators on `Person`
+person_template.txt --> Example file for loading a single person test_network.cpp --> Main interactive driver with CLI menu test_person_eq.cpp --> Unit test for `==` and `!=` operators on `Person` test_friends.cpp --> Unit test for "print_friends()" method in Phase 2
+network_analysis.py --> Python file for Phase 3, mapping graph relationship between people

 ## Notes
 Order of running the program: Add a person, Save them in a text file, then you can load, remove, print, etc.
+You can also now load a pre-existing file into your network, save the current network into a new txt file and connect people with each other by adding multiple friends.
+Each person is also now assigned a codename/id based on their information.

 We used the material learned in lectures and past labs, as well as online websites like Geeks for Geeks, in order to achieve all tasks from Phase 1.
 I used claude for a specific line in helping me remove the "-" from the phone number and it taught me to write: val.erase(remove(val.begin(), val.end(), '-'), val.end());
 For network.cpp, I used chatgpt to help with the showMenu opt==2 condition regarding creating and opening a directory.